Department of Chemistry

 You will be required to provide the Safety Training form and records of your online safety training.
 The Safety Training form (accessible PDF) can be obtained online.

 How to Log on to a UWaterloo computer

 All communications from the university will be to your university email address.
 An email address and account are provided to all students for the receipt of official communications and your participation in an academic program at UWaterloo You may set-up your email address once you have become matriculated.

 Please see the Information Systems and Technology website for instructions on how to connect your mobile device to the wireless service on campus.

 Register for your courses

 Course registration is done through your Quest account.
 Simply follow the prompts within Quest to register.
 If you receive any error notifications when you are trying to enroll, you may be able to fill out a Course Drop/Add Form to override the error notification.
 In order to determine whether you need to complete the aforementioned form, visit the Graduate Studies Coordinator, Cathy Van Esch, for further assistance.

 After activating a UW e-mail account inform the Graduate Coordinator (email@example.com) of your e-mail address.

 Teaching Assistant Information

-The Department of Chemistry holds a Teaching Assistant Workshop for all graduate student teaching assistants at the beginning of the Fall term.
-Attendance at a Teaching Assistant Workshop is mandatory for new graduate students in the Department of Chemistry.
-You will only need to attend the Teaching Assistant Workshop one time and you will receive a certificate of attendance that you will need to keep as proof of attendance for future assignments.
+The Department of Chemistry holds a Teaching Assistant Workshop for all graduate student teaching assistants at the beginning of the term.
+This workshop is completed on Learn.
+The Teaching Assistant Workshop is mandatory for new graduate students in the Department of Chemistry.
+You will only need to complete the Teaching Assistant Workshop one time and you will receive a certificate of attendance that you will need to keep as proof of attendance for future assignments.